 - Essays/Personal Statement – One (1) essay is required.
 The Statement of Purpose provides you an opportunity to give evidence of your unique talents and experiences as an applicant to doctoral study at Montclair State University.
 In preparing your statement, please keep in mind that the Admissions Committee is seeking evidence of your ability to communicate clearly and professionally.
 Please include your reasons for pursuing doctoral studies by referring to relevant personal, academic and work experiences.
 Please also outline your future plans and any other information that may be of interest to the Admissions Committee.

 - Letters of Recommendation: Three (3) letters of recommendation, including at least two (2) from professional colleagues or college/university faculty who can attest to the candidate’s potential for advanced study and research.

 - Standardized Test Scores: GRE (see test waiver policies)

-The AuD program is a full-time, residential program spread over a four-year period.
-Students complete a series of clinical externships at the Montclair State University Center for Hearing and Balance and externships at a variety of sites in the New Jersey – New York area including hospitals, schools for the deaf and private practices.
-The program requirements include a minimum of 118 semester credit hours: a minimum 64 semester hours in the academic core, 27 semester credit hours in the clinical practicum sequence, 2 credits of online grand rounds, 8 credits of directed research, a seminar in university teaching and a seminar in clinical preceptorship, a practicum in university teaching and 4 credits of non-core courses;
+The AuD program is a full-time, residential program spread over a four-year period (11 semesters).
+Students complete a series of clinical externships at the Montclair State University Center for Hearing and Balance, externships at a variety of sites in the New Jersey-New York area; including hospitals, schools for the deaf, and private practices.

-- Speech and voice screening provided by the clinical staff in the Speech-Language Pathology program.
+- A speech and voice screening provided by the clinical staff in the Speech-Language Pathology program;

 For more information, please visit the Audiology (AuD) program listing in the University Catalog.